pedrohcleal/pedrohcleal/README.md

 🖖 **Welcome!**

-As a Backend Developer, i am currently working on the construction and maintenance of systems for managing investment funds at Sparta.
+I'm a Backend Developer focused on building and maintaining systems for managing investment funds at Sparta.
+My work involves leveraging Python and SQL to create efficient, scalable solutions for the financial sector.

 My GitHub features: